 Follow that “trail” past a little marshy area on the left …

 … and when the trail disappears, just keep heading east until you get to the road.
 The old map says you head up the road about 50 yards to continue the trail on the other side.
-Our group never found that trail, so we took off cross-country, eventually aiming for a prominent two-topped hill with a massive tree on it.
-(This sounds vague, I know, but will be quite obvious when you see it).
-Until you make out Lone Pine Hill, just aim for Tom McCall Point, an obvious hill landmark to the east.
+Our group never found that trail, and at this point, since I don’t really know what the private-property situation is out there, I have decided to just leave it here.

-Another option – and the simplest one – is to just do the two hills and head back to your car.
+The best option – and the simplest one – is to just do the two hills and head back to your car.
 That loop is maybe 4 miles roundtrip with about 800 feet of elevation gain.
-Going out to Lone Pine Hill probably adds another mile or so, each way.

-Some day they will build real trails in here – I can’t imagine why they haven’t already – and when they do, you’ll be able to say, “Oh yeah, I hiked that when it was a little ol’ secret hike up from the highway rest area.”
+Some day they will build real trails in here – I assume they haven’t already because of parking and property ownership – and when they do, you’ll be able to say, “Oh yeah, I hiked that when it was a little ol’ secret hike up from the highway rest area.”

 Read more Portland hiking stuff here.
 Connect with Paul: